-A typical down payment can be anywhere from 3% to 20% of the purchase price of a home.
+A typical down payment can vary widely based on the purchase price of a home.
 Generally, lenders will require you to carry mortgage insurance (also known as private mortgage insurance or PMI) if you pay less than 20% for your down payment.
 Mortgage insurance protects the lender in the event a borrower defaults on the loan, and can be issued by a government or private entity.
 If you have a down payment less than 20% and are required to carry mortgage insurance, you will generally pay a fee as part of your closing costs, as well as a monthly insurance premium.

 Not every home purchase requires a down payment.
-There are loan programs that offer zero down or low-down payment options.
-American Pacific Mortgage offers a specialty loan program known as the Home Buyers Gift Advantage, which allows you to use gifted funds for a down payment on your home purchase, as well.
-Your loan advisor can give you the details on these, and other, zero down or low-down payment options.
+There are loan programs that offer no down or low-down payment options.
+American Pacific Mortgage offers a specialty loan programs to help borrowers in many different situations.
+Your loan advisor can give you the details on these, and other, no down or low-down payment options.

 Closing costs are the fees paid at the end of your home buying transaction.
 Some typical closing costs include:

 Most buyers can expect to pay around 2% to 5% of the total cost of the home in closing costs.
 When you go through the loan process, your lender will provide you with a Lending Estimate (LE) of your loan costs.
 Your final closing costs will be outlined to you in a Closing Disclosure (CD) that is sent to you once you have received final loan approval from the Lender.